shapedthought/rvtools2vse/README.md

 --dc-level-info
 ```

-This will print a table of the DC level level information, including cluster, capacity and VM count.
+This will print a table of the DC-level information, including cluster, capacity and VM count.

 This can be useful in deciding if there is anything that needs to be excluded.